matteougolotti/h-tic-tac-toe/README.md

 # h-Tic-Tac-Toe
-A game of Tic-Tc-Toe implemented in Haskell
+A game of Tic-Tac-Toe implemented in Haskell

 ## To install
 ```